vinejs/vinejs.dev/content/docs/guides/schema_101.md

+---
+summary: Learn everything you need to know about schema composition
+---

 # Schema 101

 The validation schema defines the shape and the format of the data you expect during validation.
 We have divided the validation schema into three parts, i.e.